 Publications about suPAR

-Examples of major studies about suPAR
+Examples of cornerstone papers on suPAR

-The study shows that high suPAR levels were associated with an accelerated pace of biological aging across various organ systems, older facial appearance, and signs of older brain age.
-Participants with higher suPAR levels also showed decline in physical and cognitive function from childhood to adulthood compared to those with lower suPAR.
-Improvements of health habits between ages 38 and 45 were associated with less steep increases of suPAR levels over those years.
+“Association Between Elevated suPAR, a New Biomarker of Inflammation, and Accelerated Aging”, published in the Journals of Gerontology in July 2020.
+The study shows that high suPAR levels were associated with an accelerated biological aging process across various organ systems, older facial appearance, and signs of older brain age.
+Participants with higher suPAR levels also showed a decline in physical and cognitive function from childhood to adulthood compared to those with lower suPAR.
+Improvements in health habits between ages 38 and 45 were associated with less steep increases of suPAR levels over those years.

 These findings support the utility of suPAR in studying the role of chronic inflammation in aging and functional decline.